-- our direct general obligations; - either senior debt securities or subordinated debt securities; and - issued under separate indentures (which may be existing indentures) among us and U.S. Bank National Association, as Trustee.
+- · our direct general obligations; - either senior debt securities or subordinated debt securities; and - · issued under separate indentures among us, any subsidiary guarantors and a trustee.

 Inergy, L.P. may issue debt securities in one or more series, and Inergy Finance Corp. may be a co-issuer of one or more series of debt securities.
-Inergy Finance Corp. was incorporated under the laws of the State of Delaware in September 2004, is wholly-owned by Inergy, L.P., and has no material assets or any liabilities other than as a co-issuer of debt securities.
-Its activities will be limited to co-issuing debt securities and engaging in other activities incidental thereto.
-When used in this section "Description of the Debt Securities," the terms "we," "us," "our" and "issuers" refer jointly to Inergy, L.P. and Inergy Finance Corp., and the terms "Inergy, L.P." and "Inergy Finance" refer strictly to Inergy, L.P. and Inergy Finance Corp., respectively.
+Inergy Finance Corp. was incorporated under the laws of the State of Delaware in September 2004, is wholly owned by Inergy, L.P. and has no material assets or any liabilities other than as a co-issuer of debt securities.
+Its activities are limited to co-issuing debt securities and engaging in other activities incidental thereto.
+When used in this section "Description of Debt Securities," the terms "we," "us," "our" and "issuers" refer jointly to Inergy, L.P. and Inergy Finance Corp., and the terms "Inergy, L.P." and "Inergy Finance" refer strictly to Inergy, L.P. and Inergy Finance Corp., respectively.

 If we offer senior debt securities, we will issue them under a senior indenture.
 If we issue subordinated debt securities, we will issue them under a subordinated indenture.
-A form of each indenture is filed as an exhibit to the latest registration statement of which this prospectus is a part.
+A form of each indenture is filed as an exhibit to the registration statement of which this prospectus is a part.
 We have not restated either indenture in its entirety in this description.
 You should read the relevant indenture because it, and not this description, controls your rights as holders of the debt securities.
 Capitalized terms used in the summary have the meanings specified in the indentures.